1. Home

 If you’re travelling to the Schengen area, you can receive certain state-provided medical care if you have a Global Health Insurance Card (GHIC) or European Health Insurance Card (EHIC).

 This includes Iceland, Liechtenstein, and Norway, which aren’t in the EU, but are in the European Economic Area (EEA).
 You can also use these cards in Switzerland - which is neither in the EU or EEA - although you may be asked to prove your nationality.
 British citizens are entitled to UK GHIC and EHIC benefits, though.
+If you don't have an EHIC or GHIC, you may want to consider travel insurance for Switzerland for your next visit.

 It's always important to check exactly what's covered in the area you're visiting before you go.